 Richard Jones is manager of regional predictions at the Meteorological Office Hadley Centre.
 His main responsibilities are to provide state of the art regional climate modeling systems and to provide and analyze regional climate change scenarios and advice on these as required under contracts for various UK government departments and international bodies.
 He developed regional climate modeling in the Hadley Centre involving development of a consistent GCM/RCM modeling system; domain-size experiments; climate simulations driven by numerical weather prediction analyses; multi-decade regional climate change experiments; development of GCMs to provide high quality boundary conditions for RCMs; ensemble regional climate change experiments.
-He is a lead or major contributing author to many publications in regional climate modeling system PRECIS, has worked with many European institutes and is currently working with institutes across all continents in the fields of climate prediction and climate scenario development and application.
-In the NARCCAP project he is responsible for providing boundary conditions for Madley Centre global climate model projections for downscaling by NARCCAP RCMs, for downscaling the GCMs used in NARCCAP with PRECIS and assisting with interpretation of the model projections.
+He is a lead or major contributing author to many publications in regional climate modeling and was a lead author of the IPCC Assessment Reports Three and Four.
+He led the development of the regional climate modeling system PRECIS, has worked with many European institutes and is currently working with institutes across all continents in the fields of climate prediction and climate scenario development and application.
+In the NARCCAP project he is responsible for providing boundary conditions from Hadley Centre global climate model projections for downscaling by NARCCAP RCMs, for downscaling the GCMs used in NARCCAP with PRECIS and assisting with interpretation of the model projections.